Zhean Robby Ganituen

 May 2024—

-• Collaborate with a team of 10 people, two academic departments, and colleagues from other teams to coordinate and execute impactful activities.
+• Collaborated with a team of 10, two academic departments, and colleagues from other teams to coordinate and execute impactful activities.

 Oct 2024–